If you’re a writer, you can easily recognize the value of a good bag.

 1. CafePress – Type-Writer – Canvas “Writer” Tote Bag

-It’s important for a writer to be able to scuttle from a bookstore to the library and then to a cozy cafe.
+It’s important for a writer to scuttle from a bookstore to the library and then to a cozy cafe.
 Not to meet friends (of course), but to sit down in relative silence and start bursting with creative inspiration.

 For this kind of op, you’ll need a tote that is lightweight and has the word “writer” written all over it.
 It comes in different sizes, small 15” x 15” and medium 15” x 18”.